-- 100% of the net cash proceeds of asset sales; and - Unless we attain and maintain investment grade credit ratings: - o 75% of our excess cash flow, subject to a reduction based on the ratio of our total debt to consolidated EBITDA; - o 50% of the proceeds of any equity offerings; and - o 100% of the proceeds of any debt issuances (subject to certain exceptions).
+- 100% of the net cash proceeds of asset sales; and - Unless we attain and maintain investment grade credit ratings: - 75% of our excess cash flow, subject to a reduction based on the ratio of our total debt to consolidated EBITDA; - 50% of the proceeds of any equity offerings; and - 100% of the proceeds of any debt issuances (subject to certain exceptions).

 We may prepay loans under our New Credit Facilities in whole or in part, without premium or penalty.
-During the three months ended March 31, 2006, we made a mandatory repayment of \$10.9 million using the net proceeds from the sale of GSG.
-In addition we made an optional prepayment of \$5.0 million in June 2006.
-In July 2006, we made a mandatory repayment of \$0.9 million based on the excess cash flows calculation as required by the New Credit Facilities.
-We have no scheduled payments due in 2006.
+During the three and six months ended June 30, 2006, we made mandatory repayments of \$0 and \$10.9 million, respectively, using the net proceeds from the sale of GSG and optional prepayments of \$5.0 million and \$5.0 million, respectively.
+In addition we made a mandatory repayment of \$0.9 million in July 2006 using excess cash flows.
+We have no scheduled repayments due in 2006.